Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia State Stats and Trends

-- Georgia State has covered the spread on two occasions this year.
+- Georgia State has two wins against the spread in five games this season.

-- Georgia State's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).
+- Georgia State's games this year have hit the over in 80% of its opportunities (four times in five games with a set point total).

-- This year, the Panthers have turned the ball over nine times, one more than the Warhawks' takeaways (8).
+- The Panthers have turned the ball over one more time (9 total) than the Warhawks have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.